aimusubi/aimusubi/bootstrap/README.md

 This project represents hundreds of hours of hands-on work with real network devices and LLM experimentation.
 If AIMusubi helps you learn, build, or think differently — that’s the mission.

+## Software Licensing Notice

+AIMusubi communicates with network operating systems exclusively through standards-based or publicly documented APIs.
+No proprietary software, firmware, or intellectual property from any vendor is included in this repository.

+Users must supply their own properly licensed network operating system images in accordance with the terms of their vendor agreements.
+AIMusubi does not provide, store, transmit, or facilitate access to any vendor images.

+All vendor names and trademarks remain the exclusive property of their respective owners.
+AIMusubi is an independent open-source project and has no affiliation with Cisco, Arista, VyOS, or any other vendor referenced in examples or documentation.